Guide to the Brontës: Their Lives and Novels

 Here’s a condensed (but still lengthy) introduction to the famous literary Brontë family, in particular the novelists Charlotte, Emily, and Anne.
-You’ll also find summaries of the seven novels published by the Brontë sisters, so you can pick one for your 2022 Classics Reading Challenge!
+You’ll also find summaries of the seven novels published by the Brontë sisters, as well as publication order and my suggestion of which Brontë novel to read first!

 There’s a little joke in academic circles that it’s impossible to tell which gets more attention: the Brontës’ novels, or the Brontës themselves!
 Although people always love to learn the stories of the authors whose stories they love, it does seem that the Brontë sisters are perennial favourites.
 This is probably because they have not one or two literary geniuses in the family, but three (what are the odds?), coupled with the fact that their family story is incredibly tragic.

 I’m only one out of the three million people who have taken an interest in the Brontë family, but all the same, I would love for a little introduction to the Brontës to live here at Tea and Ink.
 Charlotte Brontë, in particular, is special to me.
 I’ve written before that her novel Jane Eyre is one of the books that made me fall in love with British literature to begin with.
 But it’s even more pivotal than that, because reading Jane Eyre empowered me to realise I could tackle absolutely any classic I wanted.
 For me, it flipped the switch from childhood reading to adult reading.

 I encountered Villette a few years later in high school, and found it so beautiful and profound that it was the book I immediately turned to for comfort when my mother died last year.